orsonteodoro/gcf2/README.md

 Steps to resolve in order with one re-emerge per case:

-1. Try disabling some CFI flags first then all CFI for this package.
+1. Try disabling all CFI flags first, and if it works then converge towards the minimal CFI exception set for this package.
 2. Disable CFI for this package.
 3. Switch back to GCC.
 4. If this package is placed in the no-data LTO list, disable CFI